mpechner/terraform_play/README.md

 Primary CIDR 10.0.0.016
 Secondary for CNI is 100.64.0.0/16

-Created seperate NACLs and routes for Public, Private and EKS.
+Created separate NACLs and routes for Public, Private and EKS.
-Not yet sure I needed to add seperate route table and NACL for EKS.
+Not yet sure I needed to add separate route table and NACL for EKS.
 Will see.